Helix the tortoise on wheels inspires children's books, new foundation

 SEE ALSO: Wilmington man uses tiny skateboard to help tortoise with deformity

-"Right now Cooper's at the age where we can still pick him up, but that day is coming where we're not going to be able to and it's getting harder and harder as he's growing," said Gaspero.
+"Right now, Cooper's at the age where we can still pick him up, but that day is coming where we're not going to be able to and it's getting harder and harder as he's growing," said Lindsey Gaspero.

 When Betz met Cooper he saw the perfect opportunity to help the family out with his newly found Helix Wheels Foundation.
 But he did a lot more than that, he changed their lives by fundraising to build the family a ramp into their back door, so Cooper can wheel right into his home.